 - Special & Wrong About Everything?

-And yes if your value is “being special” you’re on the wrong path.
-But if you tell yourself you’ll prove how special you can become (proving it to yourself), then that’s actually very good.
+And yes, if your value is “being special” you’re on the wrong path.
+But if you tell yourself you’ll prove how special you can become (proving it to yourself), just to motivate yourself, then that can be a great motivator.

 - Bro-“hip” language